notexplosive/love2d-nx/README.md

 # LOVE2D NX: A LOVE Entity-Component System by NotExplosive

+### `!!
+WARNING !!`

+Much of the below documentation is going to be out of date.
+I'm ripping apart a lot of stuff that doesn't work and as a result something I say below might not be true anymore.
+The code samples should still work (hopefully!) but the explanations might not be 100% accurate!

+## `!! /WARNING !!`

 My personal setup/framework/boilerplate for LOVE2D games.

 This is just a bunch of utility code and an entity component framework I made in LOVE2D.
 I'm just putting this up here so I have a convenient way to grab it and start projects.
 If you're interested in learning more about it, reach out to me on twitter, @NotExplosive.